During the snowstorm the white sky flattens to infinity.

 Fleming continued.
 “After Misery Bay you must go inland to Silver Water and then to the Sandy Lake camp.
 From there you will drop your sledges off in Meldrum Bay, rest, turn around and come back.
 It’s a lot easier coming back.”

 “I’m not coming back.
 Why doesn’t Joshua just pay me out of profits when we get to Sandy Lake?
-It’ll nearly be spring then, he can surely get back by himself.”
+It’ll be spring then, he can surely get back by himself.”

-Gavin and Otter departed on a cold, clear December morning during the second moon of winter, exactly one month after they had met.
+Gavin and Otter departed on a cold, clear December morning during the second moon of winter, exactly one month after they met.
 The snow on the road to Providence was packed and had few obstructions, so their sledges were easy to drag despite the difficult terrain.

 While they warmed themselves they had little to do but talk.
 Gavin began.
 “My friend, sometimes you speak like a native.
 Sometimes you speak like a Catholic.”